 In this paper, we show that separate markets for an environmental externality, which may emerge due to lack of policy coordination across jurisdictions, yield almost the same outcomes as a single market that emerges if coordination is possible.
-The main driving force behind our findings is investment when firms participate in a single integrated product market, which mitigates some of the inefficiencies associated with separate markets for the externality.
+The main driving force behind our findings is investment when firms participate in an integrated product market, which mitigates some of the inefficiencies associated with separate markets for the externality.

 We set up and estimate a dynamic structural model of production and investment for the largest wholesale electricity market in the world, the Pennsylvania-New Jersey-Maryland (PJM) Interconnection.
-There are targets for carbon dioxide (CO2) emissions associated with electricity generation achieved via a market for emission permits with two different implementation regimes.
-With regional implementation, there is a single CO2 market.
-With state-by-state implementation, there are separate CO2 markets, one for each of the states participating in PJM.
+There are targets for carbon dioxide ( $CO_2$ ) emissions associated with electricity generation achieved via a market for emission permits with two different implementation regimes.
+With regional implementation, there is a single $CO_2$ market.
+With state-by-state implementation, there are separate $CO_2$ markets, one for each of the states participating in PJM.

 Our model preserves the rich plant-level cost heterogeneity in the data while being tractable enough to evaluate market outcomes across the two implementation regimes.
 We achieve tractability by assuming that market participants invest in the best available technology (BAT) at the time of the investment, which is consistent with the current interpretation of the Clean Air Act.
-In our setup, CO2 emissions from BAT capacity are exempt from the targets.
+In our setup, $CO_2$ emissions from BAT capacity are exempt from the targets.
 As a result, the location of firms' investment is irrelevant-only the total amount of investment matters.
-In a different paper, we relax this assumption and explore the geographic dimension of the firm's investment choices.
+An interesting direction for future research is to relax this assumption and explore the geographic dimension of firms' investment choices.

-Given the recent developments in U.S. environmental policy, at the time we write the paper, the future of federal regulations aiming to curb CO2 emissions is unclear.
+Given the recent developments in U.S. environmental policy, the future of federal regulations aiming to curb $CO_2$ emissions is unclear.
 Therefore, an interesting question which can be answered using our framework is whether states have unilateral incentives to adopt emission restrictions in the absence of any federal mandate.
 The potential benefit of doing so would be to provide incentives for investment in more efficient capacity, which would bring production into states that adopt those restrictions.
 It is also important to emphasize the potential benefits for consumers in states that do not adopt any emissions regulations since more efficient capacity may decrease electricity prices for the whole region.
+Any careful analysis should take into account the interaction between the product and externality markets.